Abid9806/Datascience-FPL-assignment-on-operators-and-hello-world/README.md

-# To-declare-define-and-usage-of-a-variable
+# To-perform-all-comparison-operators
-To understand the declaration,definition and usage of a variable.
+Program to understand all the comparison operators in C language